 Koh Tao is relatively busy throughout the year, however, the island roughly follows Thailand's busy season with peak months between December and April.
 November is often the wettest month with lots of rainfall on Koh Tao.
 The island also has a separate summer peak season when large groups of university students on backpacking trips come to party during their summer break.

+The crowds on Koh Tao ebb and flow based upon the nearby Full Moon Party in Haad Rin on the island of Koh Phangan.
 Transportation to the islands and back to Bangkok can fill up, depending upon the direction that the tens of thousands of revelers are heading.
 See a list of Full Moon Party dates to plan your visit to Koh Tao accordingly.

 Safety on Koh Tao